COVID-19 lockdowns: Related to social impacts

 UN Women warned in an April 2020 report that COVID-19 pandemic restrictions exacerbate gender inequalities and have led to an increase in domestic violence.
-Many women were being forced to 'lockdown' at home with their abusers at the same time that services to support survivors are being disrupted or made inaccessible.
-For instance, in France there was around a 30% spike in cases of since the lockdown in March 2020.
+Many women (and men), were being forced to 'lockdown' at home with their abusers at the same time that services to support survivors are being disrupted or made inaccessible.
+For instance, in France there was around a 30% spike in cases of violence against women since the lockdown in March 2020.